Join Our Social pages:

 Excellence in memory care in Florida

-Providing Dignified, researched based care for Alzheimer’s disease, dementia and more
+Providing dignified, research-based care for Alzheimer’s disease, dementia, and more.

 About Us

-At Certus, unlike many other assisted living communities, memory care is our exclusive focus because we know with your loved one every moment matters.
+At Certus, unlike many other assisted living communities, memory care is our exclusive focus because we know every moment matters with your loved one.

 EXPLORE